Visit Tulum: Top 21 Things To Do and Must-See Attractions

 From Cancun airport

-By bus: departures from terminals T2, T3 and T4 (check the schedules on the ADO website), 2 hours trip, 276 MXN one way.
+By bus: departures from terminals T2, T3 and T4 (check the schedules and prices on the ADO website), 3h trip.

 By van: there is an air-conditioned van transfer service that picks you up at Cancun airport and drops you off at your hotel in Tulum.